 “With a complex tech landscape, you’re unable to adapt to changes in the industry, whether that be regulatory changes or competitive pressures.
 That can really hamstring growth.”

-Beyond Encryption CCO, Adam Byford, says that while there is no avoiding technical debt entirely, especially with advancements in technology and the fact that admin systems in the financial sector have been used for decades.
+Beyond Encryption CCO, Adam Byford, notes that technical debt cannot be avoided entirely, especially where admin systems in the financial sector have been in place for decades.

 "You mustn’t let it restrict your ability to innovate, because if you don’t innovate, you’re going backwards."

-One key method lies in tech hygiene, identifying and removing hardware or software within your stack that is no longer useful:
+One key method to minimise technical debt lies in tech hygiene, identifying and removing hardware or software within your stack that is no longer useful.
+Livingstone outlines how firms can tackle market challenges from a software asset management perspective when optimising the operating model.

 “Freeing revenue up in those spaces by just doing what you should be doing anyway, which is managing your estate, is where you can wheedle out revenue for innovation and other process efficiencies.”